AmbientServices/AmbientServices/README.md

     {
         string filePath = Path.Combine(_volumePrefix, file);
         int bytesRead;
-        using (AmbientBottleneckAccessor access = _bottleneck.EnterBottleneck())
+        using (AmbientBottleneckAccessor? access = _bottleneck.EnterBottleneck())
         {
             using (FileStream f = new FileStream(filePath, FileMode.Open, FileAccess.Read))
             {
                 f.Position = fileOffset;
                 bytesRead = f.Read(buffer, bufferOffset, bytes);
             }
-            access.SetUsage(1, (bytesRead + IopsPageSize - 1) / IopsPageSize); // note that this approximation of IOPS won't be correct if the file is fragmented, and the lookup and opening of the file will likely use some IOPS as well--more accurate estmates can be obtained after long-term usage and comparison to AWS metrics
+            access?.SetUsage(1, (bytesRead + IopsPageSize - 1) / IopsPageSize); // note that this approximation of IOPS won't be correct if the file is fragmented, and the lookup and opening of the file will likely use some IOPS as well--more accurate estmates can be obtained after long-term usage and comparison to AWS metrics
         }
         return bytesRead;
     }